ericholscher/ericholscher.com/site/blog/2017/jan/27/code-is-self-documenting.rst

 Generally the argument for "self-documenting code" boils down to:

 * I can make small objects/functions that have one specific use
-* That specific use will be represented in it's name
+* That specific use will be represented in its name
 * I don't need to explain anything else because now it's obvious how this program works

 **Code comments document the why, not the how.**